Row edge-slant Shape Decorative svg added to bottom

 Work should ideally be programmed for April to October and should not be time critical as it will always be weather dependent.

 Programming of the waterproofing can be difficult.
-Concrete typically takes 28 days curing before any waterproofing can be applied.
+Concrete typically takes 28 days curing before any concrete waterproofing systems can be applied.
 Some primers and conditions could reduce this time.

 A well thought out program will allow an extended program slot for waterproofing external decks and walls, before critical elements of construction are required.
 Delays are likely and, in the Winter, they are inevitable and should be planned for.